cdklabs/cdk-pipelines-github/README.md

 #### Manual Setup

-In a nutshell, the IAM role you provide must reference the GitHub OIDC identity provider as a trusted entity.
+The IAM role you provide must reference the GitHub OIDC identity provider as a trusted entity.
 You must also set up a trust relationship between the IAM role and your GitHub repository.
 For a step-by-step tutorial on how to set this up, see